 Soon enough it was time for us to get back onto the tender and return to Ha Long harbor.
 We said farewell to our fellow guests in the waiting lounge and were driven back to Hanoi by minibus.
 This time we stopped at a different rest stop, but it was selling similar items and marble sculptures to the ones on the way out.
 These rest stops were perhaps our only criticism of what was otherwise an fantastic tour.

 As our onward journey was by overnight sleeper train we asked to be dropped around the corner from Hanoi station.
 We went for an early dinner at restaurant Quan An Ngon for some Vietnamese food.
 I had read that it was advisable to eat proper food or buy food to take with you before taking the overnight train.
 The friendly Japanese couple that shared a table with us started a conversation and Jerome somehow managed to charm them enough to get some Japanese sweets from them.
 He was keen to take them on the train.

 Ready for our Overnight Train Journey

-Once we had paid we set off with our luggage to the train station, located two blocks from the restaurant.
+Once we had paid we set off with our luggage to the train station in Hanoi, located two blocks from the restaurant.
 We were excited about our overnight train journey, a first for Jerome, not knowing what to expect from a soft sleeper berth on a Vietnamese train.
 You can read all about our train journey to Hue in the following post.

 Need help with finding the right cruise for you, read my in-depth guide on how to find the best cruise for you here.